A Sexual Harassment Attorney in Los Angeles Can Answer Your Important Questions

 Many women during the #MeToo movement have shared their experiences with workplace sexual harassment.
 As a result, more people, primarily women, are reporting harassment and registering complaints with the California Department of Fair Employment and Housing (DFEH).
-Our Los Angeles sexual harassment lawyers will help you file a complaint and take legal action against your employer and anyone who is sexually harassing you at work.
+A sexual harassment attorney in Los Angeles from our firm may be able to help you file a complaint and take legal action against your employer and anyone who is sexually harassing you at work.

-The attorneys at Yadegar, Minoofar & Soleymani LLP have decades of experience representing victims of workplace sexual harassment.
+The sexual harassment attorneys at Yadegar, Minoofar & Soleymani, LLP, have decades of experience representing victims of workplace sexual harassment.
 We understand the seriousness of your situation and will aggressively pursue justice on your behalf.
 Here is a list of frequently asked sexual harassment questions, along with answers to each question.

 California Sexual Harassment Frequently Asked Questions

 - How Do I Prove That My Employer Engaged in Sexual Harassment?

 - What Are the Most Common Types of Sexual Harassment in the Workplace?